 Coast Guard Air Station St. Petersburg was built during 1934-1935 with Public Works Administration (PWA) funds and under Works Progress Administration (WPA) labor and rules.
 Built during this time were a 100 ft by 120 ft aircraft hangar and associated… read more

-Originally built as the Coral Gables library.
-“During the Great Depression, the national Works Projects Administration operated projects in cooperation with state and local governments throughout the country.
-Of the 17 projects approved for Coral Gables, a library and community building… read more
+The Works Progress Administration built a community house and library in Coral Gables, Florida.
+The building now serves as the Coral Gables Woman’s Club.
+“During the Great Depression, the national Works Projects Administration operated projects in cooperation with state and… read more